samchan182/llm-hands-on-projects/Project_LOG.md

 ## What is HuggingFace Transformers?
 HuggingFace Transformers is a python library that provides pre-trained model, easy-to-use piipelines, training tools, and model architechture.

 Hugging Face is not just a storage platform (like github), it's comprehensive AI/ML platform.
+There'r so many ML model that is being provided, not only Transformers.
 When you use transformers library, it will downloads the model to your running maching, and load into your RAM/GPU, and do the inference.

+1. Transformers - Main library for pre-trained models (what you're learning)
+2. Datasets - Loading and processing datasets
+3. Tokenizers - Fast tokenization
+4. Diffusers - Image generation models (Stable Diffusion, etc.)
+5. Accelerate - Multi-GPU training optimization

 ## Why HuggingFace needs API key for authorization?
 Even though this platform is open-source, but it doesn't mean unlimitted access.
 And some of the model is huge, with ID limit, the download bandwidth (maximum rate of data transfer) costs will the crash of servers.